lijunsong/pollen-rock/README.md

 (like Vim, Emacs, Sublime Text, etc.).

 ## Project Management

-In the editor, you can run shell command.
-This means that you can manage your Pollen projects directly from the editor, which makes Pollen-Rock suitable to run as a service on your home server (if you have any).

 Pollen-Rock is also going to provide a simple interface to add, rename, delete files in your pollen projects.